Last week, WW released an app aimed at children called Kurbo, for children 8 to 17 years old to help them “eat healthier and lose weight.”

 And granted, I know men and non-binary genders feel this way too.

-One of the things that happen is the difficulty to lose weight, though one of the common diagnosis is to lose weight and/or get on birth control.
+One of the things that happen is the difficulty to lose weight, though one of the common diagnoses is to lose weight and/or get on birth control.

 It’s not until recently that I even knew dietitians like Christy Harrison and Cara Harbstreet that I knew about intuitive eating and the different ways dieting has hurt us as a society.
 That weight stigma is what makes me hide from the world and not present myself on camera or in front of my peers.